Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 This capstone project reinforces analytical skills and provides practical experience handling real-world data scenarios, preparing participants for future roles in data analysis and business intelligence.

-### PROJECT 1: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE
+### PROJECT 1: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE USING EXCEL
 -------------------
 In this project, I am tasked with analyzing the sales performance of a retail store.
-You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+I'll  need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

   -  Excel:
      1. Perform an initial exploration of the sales data.
 Use pivot tables to summarize total sales by product, region, and month.